-Loveland Water and Power Source Water Monitoring Program
+City of Loveland Utilities Source Water Monitoring Program

-The purpose of the Loveland Water and Power (LWP) Source Water Monitoring Program (SWMP) is to collect, analyze, and interpret water quality data of interest to drinking water, wastewater, recreation, and aquatic ecosystems.
+The purpose of the City of Loveland Utilities Source Water Monitoring Program (SWMP) is to collect, analyze, and interpret water quality data of interest to drinking water, wastewater, recreation, and aquatic ecosystems.
 These data are used to identify and quantify current issues, document management successes, evaluate regulatory compliance, assess the appropriateness of current water quality standards, and identify issues that may present themselves.

-One central component of the SWMP is the source water sampling and analysis accomplished by staff at the Loveland Water and Power Water Quality Laboratory (WQL).
-LWP has collected operational source water data for over 30 years and a more targeted set of parameters for nine years from the three water sources utilized for drinking water (Colorado-Big Thompson Project, Big Thompson River, and Green Ridge Glade Reservoir).
-The values for these targeted parameters are available in a short amount of time due to in-house laboratory capacity.
+One central component of the SWMP is the source water sampling and analysis accomplished by staff at the City of Loveland Utilities Water Quality Laboratory.
+The City has collected operational source water data for over 30 years and a more targeted set of parameters for nine years from the three water sources utilized for drinking water (Colorado-Big Thompson Project, Big Thompson River, and Green Ridge Glade Reservoir).
+The values for these targeted parameters are available in a short timeframe due to our in-house laboratory capacity.
 Consequently, results can be used to inform more immediate water system operational decisions.

 Water quality information is routinely collected from 15 sites.
 Of these sites, two are intake locations at the Loveland Water Treatment Plant (river intake and reservoir intake), two are tributary sites (Fall River and North Fork Big Thompson River), seven are associated with the Colorado-Big Thompson River project (CB-T), and four are mainstem river sites (Table 1, Figure 1).
 Three additional sites were added beginning in April 2023.
 One location is upstream of the Estes Park Sanitation District outfall (by the Rocky Mountain National Park visitor center).
 Another site added in spring 2023 is located on the North Fork, upstream of the confluence with Miller Fork.
 Miller Fork has been a substantial contributor of water affected by the Cameron Peak Fire (CPF) to the mainstem of the Big Thompson River.
-The site located above the confluence of Miller Fork with the North Fork will assist in providing context for Miller Fork contributions.
+The site located above the confluence of Miller Fork with the North Fork helps provide context for Miller Fork's contributions to the North Fork.
 The final site is in Miller Fork itself, just above the confluence with the North Fork.
-All these sites are located upstream of the Loveland drinking water intake and therefore water quality results from these locations have implications for Loveland water treatment and drinking water quality.
+All these sites are located upstream of the Loveland drinking water intake, and therefore, water quality results from these locations have implications for Loveland water treatment and drinking water quality.